YevgenPot/TDEfficiencyCalc/README.txt

-Tower Defense Efficiency Calculator v0.1
+Tower Defense Efficiency Calculator v0.2
 ----------
 Python script
-takes files from the data directory: dataDir uses input module to parse the file: _inputModule.py uses process module to read and calculate and output : _process2.py
+takes files from the data directory: dataDir uses input module to parse the file: _inputModule.py uses process module to process data into a composite linked list : _processing.py uses calculating module to evaulate a upgrade sequence for each path of a tower: calculate2.py

 ------------

-executes from _process2.py
+executes from main.py